washreve/hyp3-metadata-templates/S1TBX/RTC/README_RTC_S1TBX.txt

 The EUDEM combines data from a variety of sources, including the ASTER DEM, the SRTM, and Russian topographic maps.
 For more information and to access the full EU-DEM dataset, refer to https://land.copernicus.eu/imagery-in-situ/eu-dem/eu-dem-v1.1.

-The GIMP DEM was constructed by combining ASTER and SPOT 5 DEMs over the ice sheet periphery and margin with AVHRR pohotoclinometry for the interior and far north, and calibrating the data to approximate mean ICESat/GLAS elevations from 2003 to 2009.
+The GIMP DEM was constructed by combining ASTER and SPOT 5 DEMs over the ice sheet periphery and margin with AVHRR photoclinometry for the interior and far north, and calibrating the data to approximate mean ICESat/GLAS elevations from 2003 to 2009.
 For more information and to access the full GIMP dataset, refer to https://nsidc.org/data/nsidc-0645.

 The REMA DSM was constructed from hundreds of thousands of individual stereoscopic Digital Elevation Models extracted from pairs of submeter-resolution DigitalGlobe satellite imagery acquired between 2009 and 2017, and vertically registered to altimetry measurements from Cryosat-2 and ICESat.
 For more information and to access the full REMA dataset at the original 8-meter resolution, refer to https://www.pgc.umn.edu/data/rema.